ddev/ddev/docs/index.md

 ```
 curl https://raw.githubusercontent.com/drud/ddev/master/install_ddev.sh | bash
 ```

+Later, to upgrade ddev to the newest version, just run the aforementioned `install_ddev.sh` script again.

 ### Manual Installation - Linux and macOS
 You can also easily perform the installation manually if preferred: